- Types & Symptoms of Lymphoma in Cats

 Types & Symptoms of Lymphoma in Cats

-Lymphoma is not the easiest disease to recognize in cats, especially given the way that sick cats often act as though everything is normal.
-Determining whether or not your cat has lymphoma will require a professional diagnosis.
+Lymphoma in cats is not the easiest disease to recognize, especially given the way that sick cats often act as though everything is normal.
+Determining whether or not your feline has lymphoma will require a professional diagnosis.

-Below is a list of symptoms that your cat might display if they have lymphoma.
-Please note that the list of side effects is very long and similar to those associated with other conditions, so contact your vet immediately if you suspect your cat is ill.
+Below is a list of clinical signs that your feline might display if they have lymphoma.
+Please note that the list of side effects is very long and similar to those associated with other conditions, so contact your vet immediately if you suspect your feline is ill.

 The common side effects include…